npetrangelo/3rd-Dimension.go/README.md

 # goDimension
-PyDimension A program to view the intersections of 3d figures through a plane, written in Go.
+GoDimension A program to view the intersections of 3d figures through a plane, written in Go.